 Ways to keep your child learning over the summer

-We've considered numerous ways you can encourage your child's learning over the summer holidays, without them even realising.
+We've collected a few ways you can encourage your child's learning over the summer holidays, without them even realising:

 Keep a summer diary

 Free-form writing helps a child build vocabulary, develop their thought processes and learn to articulate how they feel.
-They can record what they get up to each day, people they meet, anything new they've learnt, etc. The diary will also be a nice keepsake for them full of memories.
+They can record what they get up to each day, people they meet and anything new they've learnt.
+The diary will also be a nice keepsake for them, full of memories.

 Write postcards to friends and family